On almost everywhere convergence of tensor product spline projections: Abstract

-On the other hand, we also show that this result is sharp, i.e. given any ``bigger'' Orlicz class $X=\sigma(L)L(\logplus L)^{d-1}$ with an arbitrary function $\sigma$ tending to zero at infinity, there exists a function $\varphi\in X$ and partitions of the unit cube such that the orthogonal projections of $\varphi$ do not converge a.e.
+In a second step, we show that this result is optimal, i.e., given any ``bigger'' Orlicz class $X=\sigma(L)L(\logplus L)^{d-1}$ with an arbitrary function $\sigma$ tending to zero at infinity, there exists a function $\varphi\in X$ and partitions of the unit cube such that the orthogonal projections of $\varphi$ do not converge almost everywhere.

 {\roman{enumi}}